 Propagation of Syzygium samarangense is by seeds.
 Stem cutting may not work well for it.

 The plant grows well in tropical conditions.
-To make things easier, it does not require very fertile soils.
+To make things easier, it can even grow in not-so-fertile soil conditions.